-August Derleth (1909 – 1971) American writer of historical fiction, science fiction and detective stories, and AscendedFanboy of Creator/HPLovecraft as well as Creator/ArthurConanDoyle.
-Derleth is mainly credited with founding Arkham House, which published many of Lovecraft's stories in book form, (something Lovecraft himself had dreamed of, although it never really succeed in his lifetime) and popularizing the CthulhuMythos.
+August Derleth (1909 – 1971) was an American writer of historical fiction, science fiction and detective stories, and PromotedFanboy of Creator/HPLovecraft as well as Creator/ArthurConanDoyle.
+Derleth is mainly credited with founding Arkham House, which published many of Lovecraft's stories in book form (something Lovecraft himself had dreamed of, although it never really succeed in his lifetime), and popularizing the Franchise/CthulhuMythos.

 But Derleth is also a very controversial figure when it comes to his handling of Lovecraft's works and literary memory.
-Many Lovecraft fans acknowledges that he probably saved Lovecraft's universe and the Cthulhu Mythos from fading into obscurity.
+Many Lovecraft fans acknowledge that he probably saved Lovecraft's universe and the Cthulhu Mythos from fading into nigh-total obscurity.
 But just as many have accused him of RunningTheAsylum following the years of Lovecraft's death, and claims that he at best misunderstood the themes in Lovecraft's stories, and at worst that [[CanonDefilement he has perverted them and damaged the general public's understanding of them]].

 Another very controversial and contested change Derleth promoted to the Cthulhu Mythos, was a system where each of the Elder Gods were attached to an elemental force.
 This led to some debate, as for example, Cthulhu, who in Derleth's system was associated with water, when water, in ''Call of Cthulhu'', was described as the one of the only things that could weaken his powers and force him into hibernation.
 Others have pointed out that the categorization has made sense, conisdering Cthulhu's octopoid appearance, and his aquatic servitors.
 Also, ''The Dunwich Horror'' mentions that Cthulhu is trapped because of being sealed inside his tower, not because of water itself.
 More troublesome is why Azathoth would be considered an Earth elemental.

-Derleth also created the ''Literature/SolarPons'' stories based around a CaptainErsatz of SherlockHolmes.
+Derleth also created the ''Literature/SolarPons'' stories based around a CaptainErsatz of Literature/SherlockHolmes.
 Some of them make reference to Derleth's Lovecraftian writings.
 Along with these, Derleth also is known for his ''Sac Prairie Saga'', a series of fiction, historical fiction, poetry, and non-fiction naturalist works designed to memorialize life in the Wisconsin he knew.